Event Schedule

 Back to Top

-All Harvard undergraduates and graduates are members of the Harvard Alumni Association (HAA), a dues-free organization.
+The Harvard Alumni Association (HAA) is the official association of all alumni of Harvard University including more than 400,000 alumni.
+The HAA maintains and enhances a highly engaged, vibrant community of alumni and friends worldwide.
+The purpose of the HAA is to promote the welfare of Harvard University and to establish a mutually beneficial relationship between Harvard University and its alumni.
+All Harvard undergraduates and graduates are members of the HAA, a dues-free organization.
 The HAA offers a wealth of opportunities to stay connected to Harvard and its alumni community, as well as excellent alumni benefits, including social, educational, and networking events; online learning; volunteer opportunities; and travel-study trips.

 College Alumni Programs Office